English Literature

 Methods of study:

-There are five lessons per week which are divided between two subject specialists.
-Teaching groups tend to be between eight and sixteen in number, and the
+There are four lessons per week which are divided between two subject specialists.
+Teaching groups tend to be between eight and sixteen in number, and the course is taught through a range of innovative teaching and learning strategies.

 These strategies include group discussion (whole group, small group and pairs), close reading and annotation of texts and the use of audio/visual stimuli.
 You will also prepare presentations (individual, paired or small group) and will report back on your findings.